jordwest/prism/docs/JOURNAL.md

 Ok so my aabb needs complete reworking.
 It should have a width and height instead of x2 and y2, since that's kinda ambiguous.
 I'm thinkin what I should do instead is just create a new `Rect` type and deprecate the `Aabb`, then just...
 Ok after chatting with Claude, it suggests keeping x2, y2 but making them _exclusive_ bounds as that's convention, and simplifies checks.
 So that's a fairly minor change.
 It does suggest naming it Rect instead of Aabb though.

+Got a pit island and rope bridge up, so cool.
+I think I want to work on fire next, make the world feel a bit more dynamic.
+Looking forward to making things feeling a bit more.. unpredictable.

+Ok damn it's really starting to come together now.
+Playing with it on iphone and even in Safari it feels very smooth.
+A proper iOS build might really be feasible...

+Tomorrow I think I want to work on getting fire going, and then I can think about adding items, starting with a potion of fire.